beetbox/beets/_posts/2012-08-24-sqlite-nightmare.md

 [ACID guarantees]: http://en.wikipedia.org/wiki/ACID

 But things can go wrong.
-If a transaction stays open too long, it can block other threads from accessing the database--or, in the worst case, several threads can deadlock while waiting for each other.
+If a transaction stays open too long, it can block other threads from accessing the database---or, in the worst case, several threads can deadlock while waiting for each other.
 For exactly this reason, SQLite has a lock timeout built in.
 If it ever sees that a thread has been waiting for a lock for more than five seconds (by default), it throws up its hands and the user sees the dreaded `database is locked` error.

 So the solution should be simple: somewhere, beets is holding a transaction open for more than five seconds, so we can either find the offending transaction or crank up that timeout.
 But herein lies the mystery: five seconds is a *long* time.
 That beets spends *5,000 milliseconds* manipulating the database in a single transaction is indicative of something dark and terrible.
 No amount of `SELECT`s and `INSERT`s at beets' scale should add up to five seconds, so turning up the timeout parameter is really just painting over the rot.

 So I looked at every line in the source where a transaction could start.
 I made extra-double-sure that filesystem operations happened only outside of transactions.
 I fastidiously closed every [cursor][] after each `SELECT`.
-But all this was to no avail--the bug reports continued to pour in.
+But all this was to no avail---the bug reports continued to pour in.

 At this point, I was almost certain that nothing was wrong with beets' transactions in themselves.
-I measured the length of each access and, on my machine, they each took a handful of milliseconds apiece--nowhere near a full five seconds.
+I measured the length of each access and, on my machine, they each took a handful of milliseconds apiece---nowhere near a full five seconds.

 ## The Real Problem